joe7575/techage/manuals/manual_ta4_EN.md

 The electrolyzer can draw up to 35 ku of electricity and then generates a hydrogen item every 4 s.
 200 units of hydrogen fit into the electrolyzer.

+The electrolyzer has a wrench menu for setting the current consumption and the switch-off point.

 [ta4_electrolyzer|image]